gaoagong/git-cheatsheet/CHEATSHEET.md

 `$ git add [path_to_file | directory]`

+## Removing Files from Being Tracked
+It will keep the file.

+`$ git rm --cached <file>`

+If you want to remove a whole folder, you need to remove all files in that folder recursively.
+`$ git rm -r --cached <folder>`

 ## Committing Changes
 Commits the file changes that you have added to the cache via git add.